ansys/pyansys-tools-variableinterop/README.rst

 - Supports a minimal but complete set of formally defined data types for engineering work.
 - Offers a standard base implementation in each supported language that matches the style and intent of the given language.
-- Follows and implements the standards in TODO: Add reference to standards doc.
+- Follows and implements the standard data types and conversion rules that all ModelCenter products follow.
 - Provides the following capabilities:

   - To/from an "API" string (not intended for UI layer) to allow data transfer in human-readable format